riteshitey/AWS-SAA-C02-Study-Guide/README.md

 If at any point you find yourself feeling uncertain of your progress and in need of more time, you can postpone your AWS exam date.
 Be sure to also keep up with the ongoing discussions in <a href="https://reddit.com/r/AWSCertifications/">r/AWSCertifications</a> as you will find relevant exam tips, studying material, and advice from other exam takers.
 Before experimenting with AWS, it's very important to be sure that you know what is <a href="https://aws.amazon.com/free/?all-free-tier.sort-by=item.additionalFields.SortRank&all-free-tier.sort-order=asc">free</a> and what isn't.
 Relevant Free Tier FAQs can be found <a href="https://aws.amazon.com/free/free-tier-faqs/">here</a>.
 Finally, Udemy often has their courses go on sale from time to time.
 It might be worth waiting to purchase either the Tutorial Dojo practice exam or Stephane Maarek's course depending on how urgently you need the content.

-Subject: Clarification on Incremental Backup Export/Import Exclusion

-Dear [Recipient's Name],

-I wanted to clarify that incremental backup export/import is not included in this solution.

 Export to S3:
 The incremental backup export uses Point-in-Time Recovery (PITR) and allows users to export data from any "FROM" to "TO" time within the last 35 days.